 In the next series of posts I will show you some Sudoku strategy tips to solve easy Sudoku puzzle.
 I’ll be using an easy puzzle as an example and working through it in this series of Sudoku tutorials.
 Including step by step instructions and pictures at each stage showing you how to solve this Sudoku puzzle.
-This is a great starting point if you would like to learn how to solve Sudoku but don’t know where to start, as it incorporates the main Sudoku principles/rules that I detailed in my previous post.
+This is a great starting point if you would like to learn how to solve Sudoku.
+But don’t know where to start.
+As I will be using the main Sudoku principles/rules that I detailed in my previous post.

 I wanted to go over the basics first before moving onto the advanced Sudoku tutorials, as the same basic Sudoku rules apply.

 In this post I am just going to show you how to start a Sudoku puzzle, step by step.
 When a written step by step description for solving Sudoku can be quite long.
 Which is why I am splitting this into a number of smaller posts.
 But, and this is my first tip, with practise you can learn how to not only be quicker at solving the puzzles but also progress to more difficult ones as you get better.
 Sudoku is a game of logic and elimination and with practise you will see how much fun they are to do as well as a good way to give your brain a bit of exercise!

 Step by Step – How to Solve Easy Sudoku Part 1 of 3

 Diagram 1 shows a blank 9×9 Sudoku grid.
 This is an easy Sudoku, Sudoku range from easy, medium, hard, difficult and advanced.
 Basically the more numbers pre-filled in a Sudoku puzzle the easier they should be to solve.

 By applying the Sudoku rules a. each column, row and box must have all the numbers 1 to 9 in them and b. you can only have one occurrence of the numbers 1 to 9 in each column, row and box, you begin to solve your Sudoku.